 The NCA opposes the privatization of the prison system.
 Law enforcement and corrections are a legitimate purpose of government.
 The NCA believes it is inappropriate and potentially dangerous to transform them into for-profit systems run by private corporations, as the underlying goals of for-profit organizations are largely incompatible with the goals of law enforcement and corrections.

 The NCA supports legislation for tougher sentencing guidelines.
 Our party does not support reduced prison time for “good behaviour,” as we believe good behaviour should be an expected standard, not a special achievement.
+At the same time, the NCA will revoke mandatory minimum sentences as the federal government should not dictate to the courts, and sentences should be decided on a case by case basis by the courts without unreasonable conditions by the federal government.

 However, the NCA will work to implement a system whereby criminals who undertake rehabilitation programs, achieve predefined rehabilitative milestones, and demonstrate personal change (as measured by qualified personnel) should be eligible for reduced sentences.
 Since one of the purposes of imprisonment is to encourage change in behaviour, then those criminals who succeed in doing so should be recognized in kind.